 Surrounded with no way out, Kaidus quickly took action before anyone could get hurt.

 Using voice magic, he quickly calmed the terrified group of guards.
 With a single thought, he called forth the wind, and coaxed it into a protective wall around them.
 With another thought and his dominating will, hundreds of small earth spikes shot out of the ground, impaling many of the korgas.
-Without waiting, he sent a wave of intense flame outward from their position—in the eye of the storm, and incinerated everything around them.
-The korgas that had been injured by the earth spikes, and those too close, turned into ashes, while the few in the back quickly pounced out of the way, and back into the forest.
+Without waiting, he sent a wave of intense flame outward from their position—in the eye of the storm—and incinerated everything around them.
+The korgas that were injured by the earth spikes and those too close, turned into ashes while the few in the back quickly pounced out of the way, and back into the forest.

 Everything happened within seconds of each other.

 “GRAAUUUUHHH!!”
 Another piercing howl from the entrance of the forest.